ajsm1th/final/README.md

 # Azure Cognitive Service | Computer Vision API
-Optical character recognition, using Python with help of Azure Cognitive Service | Computer Vision API
+Optical character recognition, using Python with help of Azure Cognitive Service | Computer Vision API Currently this code only works for images located on a web server.

 I used Digital Ocean to create a virtual server to host my code.
 Postman will be needed to use the code for read as I did not create an application for a front end.